sasa1977/erlangelist/site/articles/sequences.md

 I conveniently skipped some other operations such as inserts, deletes, joins, splits.
 Generally, these will amount to O(n) operations for all of the mentioned structures.
 If such actions are performed infrequently, or taken on a small collection, the performance of the presented structures might suffice.
 Otherwise, you'll need to look for something else.

 For example, if you need to frequently insert items in the middle of a sequence, [gb_trees](https://erlang.org/doc/man/gb_trees.html) could be a good choice.
-Implementing a priority queue can be as easy as using `{priority, System.unique_integer()}` for keys.
+Implementing a priority queue can be as easy as using `{priority, System.unique_integer([:monotonic])}` for keys.

 If you need a FIFO queue consider using [:queue](https://erlang.org/doc/man/queue.html), which will give you amortized constant time for prepend, append, and pop operations.